Divorce for many can be messy and can wreak havoc on your finances as a couple. Here’s how it can also pull down your Credit Score.

 When you’re used to living on a dual income, it might be really hard at first to survive on your income alone.
-Take a look at your monthly outgo and analyse where all the outgo can be reduced to half-your phone bills, grocery bills, cable TV bills, maid expenses etc. If rent forms a sizeable chunk of your income, you may want to love into a cheaper house.
+Take a look at your monthly outlay and analyse where all the outgo can be reduced to half – your phone bills, grocery bills, cable TV bills, maid expenses etc. If rent forms a size-able chunk of your income, you may want to move into a cheaper house.
 Create a budget to see what you can or cannot afford with your single income.
-Prioritise your expenses and pay off your outstanding on bills that have a direct impact on your Credit Score like loans and Credit Cards.
+Prioritise your expenses and pay off your outstanding on bills that have a direct impact on your Credit Score, like loans and Credit Cards.

 Stay On Top Of Payments:

 If your spouse is responsible for making payments on accounts that you both hold, keep track of the due dates and check if the payment has been made on time.
 If your spouse misses/makes a late payment, go ahead and make the payment yourself.
 You can inform the court later about this and have your ex repay you.

 Remove your spouse as an authorised user from accounts if you want to prevent them from racking up debts that the lenders won’t hold them responsible for.